2018 Cook County, Illinois, elections: Cook County Board of Commissioners

-General election

 Cook County Board of Review

 In the 2018 Cook County Board of Review election, two seats, each Democratic-held, out of its three seats were up for election.
 Both incumbents won reelection, running unopposed in both their primary and general election races.

 The Cook County Board of Review has its three seats rotate the length of terms.
 In a staggered fashion (in which no two seats have coinciding two-year terms), the seats rotate between two consecutive four-year terms and a two-year term.

 2nd district

 Incumbent second-term member Michael Cabonargi, a Democrat last reelected in 2016, was reelected, running unopposed in both the Democratic primary and general election.
 This election was to a four-year term.